RIGHT OF WAY

 Tree limbs falling on electric power lines are the number one cause of power outages.
 Carroll EMC's top priority is to provide you with reliable, affordable, uninterrupted electric power.
 To accomplish this, Member cooperation is needed to help us maintain power line right of ways.
 Carroll EMC’s extensive right of way maintenance procedures protect power quality and prevent outages by keeping plant growth a reasonable distance from electric lines.

 Carroll EMC hires contractors to complete right of way maintenance.
 Crews work their way through the service territory year-round to cut back overgrown vegetation.
-Before crews are in your area, you will receive a postcard in the mail and a phone call about the service.
-Once trimming is complete, clean up crews will follow 2-3 days after.
+Before crews are in your area, you will receive a postcard, email, text message and phone call about the service.
+Once trimming is complete, clean-up crews will follow 2-3 days after.

 PLANTING A TREE